rapidwebltd/zebra-session-loader/README.md

 # Zebra Session Loader

 This library automatically starts Zebra sessions (database powered sessions) wherever `vendor/autoload.php` is included.
+It can be useful if you need to add database powered sessions to a bespoke PHP application that lacks an existing framework.

 ## Installation